-Students are required to purchase textbooks and other resources, which can be purchased through the College bookstore.
-Additional textbook information, appropriately linked to the College website will be provided on-line.
+Students are required to purchase textbooks and other resources assigned in the course.
+Textbooks and resources can be purchased through the MAC Store.
+Additional textbook information is included in the course syllabi and found online at the MAC Store website.